The Talcott Family

 The next morning friends were fetched on shore by a boat of

-Rotterdam, with some friends of that city, that came to the Briel to
+Rotterdam, with some friends of that city, that came to the Briel to meet

-After we had eaten, we took boat immediately for Rotterdam;
+After we had eaten, we took boat immediately for Rotterdam; where

-among whom we were comforted.
+we were comforted.

-The next day, being the first day of the week, we had two
+The next day, being the first day of the week, we had two meetings

-people, some of them being of the considerablest note of that city.
-And
+them being of the considerablest note of that city.
+And Oh! blessed be the

-Oh! blessed be the true word of life, that never faileth them that rest
+true word of life, that never faileth them that rest upon it, and abide in

-upon it, and abide in it, the gospel was preached, the dead were
+it, the gospel was preached, the dead were raised, and the living

-raised, and the living comforted; and God, even our God, bore heavenly
+comforted; and God, even our God, bore heavenly record to his only

-record to his only begotten Son in us: and truth is honourable in the
+begotten Son in us: and truth is honourable in the eyes of several in that

 The next day, being the second day of the week, we spent in